Salt water chlorination: Operation

 The chlorinator cell consists of parallel titanium plates coated with ruthenium and sometimes iridium.
 Older models make use of perforated (or mesh) plates rather than solid plates.
 Electrolysis naturally attracts calcium and other minerals to the plates.
 Thus, depending on water chemistry and magnitude of use, the cell will require periodic cleaning in a mild acid solution (1 part HCl to 15 parts water) which will remove the buildup of calcium compound crystals, such as calcium carbonate or calcium nitrate.
 Excessive buildup can reduce the effectiveness of the cell.
 Running the chlorinator for long periods with insufficient salt in the pool can strip the coating off the cell which then requires an expensive replacement, as can using too strong an acid wash.

 Saltwater pools can also require stabilizer (cyanuric acid) to help stop the sun's UV rays from breaking down free chlorine in the pool.
 Usual levels are 20–50 ppm.
 They also require the pH to be kept between 7.2 and 7.8 with the chlorine being more effective if the pH is kept closer to 7.2.
 The average salt levels are usually in the 3000-5000 ppm range, much less than the ocean, which has salt levels of around 35,000 ppm.
 In swimming pools, salt is typically poured across the bottom and swept with the pool brush until it dissolves; if concentrated brine is allowed into the return-water system it can cause the chlorinator cell to malfunction due to overconductivity.

-Salt water chlorination produces an excess of hydroxyl ions, and this requires the frequent addition of hydrochloric acid (HCl, also known as muriatic acid) to neutralise the alkalinity.
-The initial chlorine chemistry is as follows.
+Salt water chlorination produces an excess of hydroxide ions, and this requires the frequent addition of hydrochloric acid (HCl, also known as muriatic acid) to maintain pH.

-4NaCl → 4Na+ + 4Cl− Salt dissolves in water.

-4Na+ + 4Cl− → 4Na + 2Cl2 By electrolysis.

-4Na + 4H20 → 4Na+ +4OH− + 2H2 Reaction of metallic sodium with water.

-2Cl2 + 2H2O → 2HClO + 2H+ + 2Cl− Hydrolysis of aqueous Chlorine gas.

-2HClO → HClO + ClO− + H+ Dissociation of hypochlorous acid at pH 7.5 and 25C.

-4NaCl + 3H2O → 4Na+ + HClO + ClO− + OH− + 2Cl− + 2H2 Net of all the above.

-Addition of Hydrochloric Acid to restore the pH to 7.5

-HCl + 4Na+ + HClO + ClO− + OH− + 2Cl− +2H2 → HClO + OCl− +H2O + 4Na+ + 3Cl− +2H2.

-4NaCl + HCl + 2H2O → HClO + OCl− + 4Na+ +3Cl− + 2H2 Net of the last two.